ayodeji/payeezy-samples/README.md

 ## Types of Payeezy Requests implemented
 These samples describe calling two types of Payeezy requests

-1. A primary credit card transaction like an AUTHORIZE or PURCHASE
+1. Credit Card Payments like an `AUTHORIZE` or `PURCHASE`

-2. A secondary transaction like a VOID, or REFUND.
-A secondary transaction requires calling the primary first.
+2. Capture and Reverse a payment like `VOID`, or `REFUND`.
+This is a two step process where a primary transaction like `AUTHORIZE` OR `PURCHASE` is called before making a Secondary Transaction like `VOID` or `REFUND`.

-## Make a Primary Transaction using the Payeezy API
+## Make a Credit Card Payments request using the Payeezy API
-To make a Primary Transaction using the Payeezy API,
+To make a Credit Card Payments request (Primary Transaction) using the Payeezy API,

-1. Create a new Credentials object (`new Credentials(key, secret, token);`)
+1. Create a new Credentials object

+`new Credentials(key, secret, token);`

-2. Create a PayeezyClient (`new PayeezyClient(new Credentials(key, secret, token), url);`).
+2. Create a PayeezyClient

+`new PayeezyClient(new Credentials(key, secret, token), url);`

 The url for credit card transactions is https://api-cert.payeezy.com/v1/transactions

-3. Create a TransactionRequest
+3. Create a `TransactionRequest`

-4. Call `payeezyClient.post(transactionRequest)`
+4. Call

+`payeezyClient.post(transactionRequest)`

-For an example, please see `purchaseTransaction` in `payeezy-client/src/test/java/io/pivotal/payeezy/PayeezyClientTests.java`
+For an example, please see `purchaseTransaction` [here](https://github.com/nadkau-pivotal/payeezy-samples/blob/master/payeezy-client/src/test/java/io/pivotal/payeezy/PayeezyClientTests.java)

-## To make a Secondary Transaction
+## To Capture and Reverse a Payment
+To Capture and Reverse a payment made using Credit Card Payments API
 1. Make a Primary Transaction as described above

-2. If the Primary Transaction succeeds, call `post` again, with a `TransactionRequest` and the `TransactionId` from the Primary Transaction (`payeezyClient.post(transactionRequest, id);`)
+2. If the Primary Transaction succeeds, call `post` again, with a `TransactionRequest` and the `TransactionId` from the Primary Transaction

+`payeezyClient.post(transactionRequest, id);`

-For an example, please see `voidTransaction` in `payeezy-client/src/test/java/io/pivotal/payeezy/PayeezyClientTests.java`
+For an example, please see `voidTransaction` [here](https://github.com/nadkau-pivotal/payeezy-samples/blob/master/payeezy-client/src/test/java/io/pivotal/payeezy/PayeezyClientTests.java)

 # credit-card-transactions
 This repository contains code of a Spring Boot application that calls the Payeezy API.